Alphacode22/MusicVisuals/README.md

 # Instructions
-Fork the Project and clone into your local computer Play the music and watch the shape transform.
+Fork the Project and clone into your local computer Press F5 to run the program
+Play the music and watch the shape transform
+Press the spacebar to start the music or stop it
-Each entity connect on the keypad from 0 to 9.
+Each entity connect on the keypad from 0 to 7.
 They are either in a on and off state.
 Turn each of the entities on and off
-There are a couple of entities I have designed to visualise the music Watch them interact with the music.
+There are a couple of entities I have designed to visualise the music Watch them interact with the music
-Sit back and relax.
+Sit back and relax

 # How it works
 - The music is played